-[SS4.3] Land East of Kirklington Road has been allocated on the Policies Map for residential development providing around 45 dwellings.

-In addition to the general policy requirements in the Core Strategy, Neighbourhood Plan and the Development Management Policies in Chapter 7, with particular reference to Policy DM2 Allocated Sites, and Policy DM3 Developer Contributions and Planning Obligations, development of this site will be guided by a developer prepared design brief of the whole allocated site which appropriately addresses the following:

-- [III.]
-Cooperate with the infrastructure provider to carry out an assessment of the drainage infrastructure required to serve the development, the impact on the local drainage network serving the site and the identification of appropriate mitigating measures to ensure that there is adequate capacity in the local drainage network to serve the development; - [IV.]
-Appropriate design, density and layout which addresses the site's gateway location and manages the transition into the main built--up area.
+- SS4.1 Land East of Kirklington Road has been allocated on the Policies Map for residential development providing around 45 dwellings. - SS4.2 In addition to the general policy requirements in the Core Strategy, Neighbourhood Plan, and the Development Management Policies in Chapter 7, with particular reference to Policy DM2 Allocated Sites, and Policy DM3 Developer Contributions and Planning Obligations, development of this site will be guided by a developer prepared design brief of the whole allocated site which appropriately addresses the following: - I. Cooperate with the infrastructure provider to carry out an assessment of the drainage infrastructure required to serve the development, the impact on the local drainage network serving the site and the identification of appropriate mitigating measures to ensure that there is adequate capacity in the local drainage network to serve the development; - II.
+Appropriate design, density and layout which addresses the site's gateway location and manages the transition into the main built-up area.
 In order to assimilate the development and limit the impact of the development on the character of the area, provision should be made for landscape buffering on the site's northern and western extents within the design and layout of any planning application.
-In considering such buffering, this should be particularly extensive to the south of The Vineries to help retain the semi-rural character of this section of Kirklington Road;

-[V.] The provision of suitable access off Lower Kirklington Road as part of the design and layout of any planning application.
-This should be informed by the preparation of an appropriate transport assessment to identify the impact of the development on the highway network, and specifically include the impacts on Lower Kirklington Road and the Kirklington Road / Lower Kirklington Road junction and the provision of appropriate mitigating measures; the Kirklington Road / Lower Kirklington Road junction and the provision of appropriate mitigating measures;
+In considering such buffering, this should be particularly extensive to the south of The Vineries to help retain the semi-rural character of this section of Kirklington Road; - III.
+The provision of suitable access off Lower Kirklington Road as part of the design and layout of any planning application.
+This should be informed by the preparation of an appropriate transport assessment to identify the impact of the development on the highway network, and specifically include the impacts on

+Lower Kirklington Road and the Kirklington Road / Lower Kirklington Road junction and the provision of appropriate mitigating measures;
-- [VI.]
-The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime; - I. The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime; - [VII.]
-The provision of appropriate pedestrian access as part of the design and layout of any planning application which utilises the existing Right of Way to the south of the site. - [VIII.]
-The undertaking of a Tree Survey by the applicant, assessing and informing the retention of the best specimens into public and private amenity space within the design and layout of any planning application; - [IX.]
-Pre-determination evaluation and any necessary post-determination archaeological mitigation measures secured by condition on any planning consent reflecting the medium archaeological interest of the site;

-[viii.]
-The provision of an open space/play area as a focal point of the development.
+- IV.
+The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime; - V. The provision of appropriate pedestrian access as part of the design and layout of any planning application which utilises the existing Right of Way to the south of the site. - VI.
+The undertaking of a Tree Survey by the applicant, assessing and informing the retention of the best specimens into public and private amenity space within the design and layout of any planning application; - VII.
+Pre-determination evaluation and any necessary postdetermination archaeological mitigation measures secured by condition on any planning consent reflecting the medium archaeological interest of the site; - VIII.
+The provision of an open space/play area as a focal point of the development. - SS4.3 Maintenance of key existing landscape features such as hedges and landscape planting for the lifetime of the development.